logicbomb-1/github-secret-scan/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please also consider contributing the dorks that can reveal potentially sensitive information in github.
+Please also consider contributing the dorks (githubtestdork.txt) that can reveal potentially sensitive information in github.